 OnCrawl helps you spot errors in your canonical strategy more easily:

-Here you can see if your canonical are set up correctly, and if they are matching or not.
-Like our other features, you can access deeper details.
+Here you can see if your canonical are set up correctly.

 There are multiple situations where canonical should be used for duplicate content:

 - Multiple URLs: e-commerce websites which offer filter options like prices, sizes, colors, categories have a lot of URLs with duplicate content